unik-name/unn-core/README.md

 It adds non fungible token management to Ark framework.

 :warning: **_this project is experimental, do not use it in production_** :warning:
+:warning: **_@arkecosystem dependencies paths are overridden to use @uns modules in packages core and core-tester-cli (module-aliases) for run step.
+Same thing in .tsconfig files for build step_** :warning:

 ## Documentation